- Max Speed

 Enough geeking out.
 Is it any good to drive?

-That does mean, though, that it’s an amiable long-distance companion.
-Even in its comfiest setting, the sports-tuned air suspension is noticeably stiffer than normal, but otherwise, this is as effortless to drive as any other E-Class.
+Not being a bonkers hooligan does mean it's an amiable long-distance companion, though.
+The sports-tuned air suspension may be noticeably stiffer than normal, but otherwise, this is as effortless to drive as any other E-Class.
 More so, perhaps, given its petrol drivetrain has that extra dash of refinement over diesel.